BrodjagaRatnik/service.wireguard.manager/README.md

 ![Size](https://img.shields.io/github/repo-size/BrodjagaRatnik/service.wireguard.manager)
 ![License](https://img.shields.io/github/license/BrodjagaRatnik/service.wireguard.manager)
 ---
 A lightweight, high-performance Kodi service addon for **LibreELEC 11, 12, and 13+**.
 Built entirely in pure Python with a memory-isolated, lazy-loaded architecture, this tool manages WireGuard connections natively via `connmanctl`.
-It provides a rock-solid, zero-leak experience that is fully architecture-independent, running flawlessly across all **Raspberry Pi** models and **x86 HTPC** systems.
+It features a zero-leak, kernel-level firewall **killswitch** with automatic LAN whitelisting to guarantee complete data privacy if the tunnel drops.
+It provides a rock-solid experience that is fully architecture-independent, running flawlessly across all **Raspberry Pi** models and **x86 HTPC** systems.

 ## 📖 Quick Links
 For detailed instructions for this Add-on, please visit our **[Wiki](https://github.com/BrodjagaRatnik/service.wireguard.manager/wiki)**: